“Owning a home is a keystone of wealth… both financial affluence and emotional security” (Personal Finance Expert Suze Orman)

 © LawDotNews

-A recent Supreme Court of Appeal (SCA) decision confirms that –
+A recent Supreme Court of Appeal (SCA) judgment addressed exactly that situation.

 Disclaimer: The information provided herein should not be used or relied on as professional advice.
 No liability can be accepted for any errors or omissions nor for any loss or damage arising from reliance upon any information herein.
 Always contact your professional adviser for specific and detailed advice.